fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

              --enable-multiple-versions --enable-openssl --enable-poll
 ```
 This removes `--enable-shared`, which will build gambit without shared libraries and thus result in static linkage of Gambit in executables.
-It also adds `--enable-poll` to use poll and allow scaling to arbitrary numbers of file descriptors ([WIP in Gambit](https://github.com/gambit/gambit/pull/273)).
+It also adds `--enable-poll` to use poll for efficient scaling to arbitrary numbers of file descriptors ([WIP in Gambit](https://github.com/gambit/gambit/pull/273)).

-If you are feeling more adventurous, you can also `--enable-multiple-thread-vms` to your config, which will utilize the SMP features of Gambit to extract every cpu second out of your cores -- but be warned that this is experimental and very well tested yet.
+If you are feeling more adventurous, you can also `--enable-multiple-thread-vms` to your config, which will utilize the SMP features of Gambit to extract every cpu second out of your cores -- but be warned that this is still experimental and not well tested yet.

 I have the following in my `.bashrc`:
 ```